WagnerLabPapers/Gagnon_CerebralCortex_2018/README.md

 - nitime
 - nipype

-- See files in `environment` for other packages (note that these versions of software may have security vulnerabilties)
+- See files in `environment` for other packages (note that these versions of software may have security vulnerabilties; n.b., some analyses may have been run with earlier versions of these packages)

 ## Directory overview